nieheyong/walletconnect-solana-adapter/README.md

 pnpm run dev:playground
 ```

+## How to Test?

+Most Mobile wallets don't support Testnet/Devnet.
+Either change the network to Mainnet or use our [sample wallet](https://react-wallet.walletconnect.com/).

-# How to make a release?
+## How to make a release?

 1. Build the package